spikying/chptr/README.md

   - Summary content, in Markdown (.md file)
   - Metadata, in either YAML or JSON5.
 - Commands to
-  - ```Init``` a new project and create a few required files
+  - `Init` a new project and create a few required files
-  - ```Add``` new chapters
+  - `Add` new chapters
-  - ```Delete``` chapters
+  - `Delete` chapters
-  - ```Reorder``` chapters
+  - `Reorder` chapters
-  - ```Build``` output and recomputing some metadata
+  - `Build` output and recomputing some metadata
-  - Help with ```Antidote``` [language checker](https://antidote.info/) workflow
+  - Help with `Antidote` [language checker](https://antidote.info/) workflow
-  - ```Save``` to repository, in sentence-by-line style
+  - `Save` to repository, in sentence-by-line style
-  - Put chapters back to ```Edit``` mode, by removing paragraph markup and bringing back file in paragraphs
+  - Put chapters back to `Edit` mode, by removing paragraph markup and bringing back file in paragraphs
-  - ```Rename``` chapters
+  - `Rename` chapters
-  - ```Split``` chapters when many first-level titles are found in them
+  - `Split` chapters when many first-level titles are found in them
-  - ```Track``` other files in repository system, for notes-taking
+  - `Track` other files in repository system, for notes-taking
+- An extension is available for [Antidote](https://antidote.info/) spell-checker workflow in [Github](https://github.com/spikying/chptr-antidote-plugin) and [npm](https://www.npmjs.com/package/chptr-antidote-plugin)

 ## Philosophy

 That project was (and is still) a personal take on the fiction (and non-fiction) writing softwares.
-I like to separate content from format, track all references and notes as I write, have precise history of the files with source control, and use the editing software of my choice.
-Many other tools exist and have other philosophies, and IMHO, they fit better for most people.
+I like to separate content from format[1], track all references and notes as I write[2], have precise history of the files with source control[3], and use the editing software of my choice[4].
+Many other tools exist and have other philosophies, and they fit better for most people.
 They just don't work so well for me.
-I wanted a simple tool, and this one is growing to be more than I first expected.
+This is a geeky tool, that I wanted to be simple (even if it is growing to be more than I first expected).
 It is aimed at me alone, but if you're another geek that thinks like me, enjoy, I hope you like it.

-The metadata extraction and tracking is a bonus that came along the way.
+[1]: Pandoc does that

+[2]: The markup format that I use to extend Markdown does that

+[3]: Git does that

+[4]: VSCode is nice!

 - Every file has LF (\n) line endings; CRLF (\r\n) are converted.
 You can still work on Windows but the original Notepad won't do.
 - Every file is a UTF8 file without BOM.
 When sending a file to [Antidote](#chptr-antidote-filter), files are converted to UTF8-BOM (because of limitations in that software) and have a .antidote extension added.
 When the Antidote work is done, that file is processed back to its original extension and the .antidote one is deleted.
 - Sentences are marked by a sentence termination character _and two spaces_.
 In the output files, the parsers will take all those double-spaces and convert them to single-spaces.
 That helps Chptr to identify sentence endings and put them on separate lines before saving them to repository, helping track evolution of the text with Git tools on a sentence-by-sentence basis, instead of paragraph-by-paragraph basis.
 - Metadata written inline has this structure: `{key: possibly long value}`.
-In the output, this metadata is either kept (and visually reorganized) or removed completely (for eventual outside review and publishing), depending on a `--removemarkup` flag in the ```build``` command.
+In the output, this metadata is either kept (and visually reorganized) or removed completely (for eventual outside review and publishing), depending on a `--removemarkup` flag in the `build` command.
 It is parsed and indexed in some metadata files.
-- Characters, places, hints (and possibly any other important things to track) have a special notation too, called **props**: `{Batman} is a superhero in Gotham City.` In this case, the word(s) between the brackets are kept in the output, either with ou without some outlining, depending on the `--removemarkup` flag of the ```build``` command again.
+- Characters, places, hints (and possibly any other important things to track) have a special notation too, called **props**: `{Batman} is a superhero in Gotham City.` In this case, the word(s) between the brackets are kept in the output, either with ou without some outlining, depending on the `--removemarkup` flag of the `build` command again.
 They are indexed also in some metadata files to help finding them back easily.
 - Config folder has a few files that can be customized to fit many preferences:
   - YAML vs JSON5
   - Project's title, language, file naming patterns, etc.